ales8822/brainstormapp/README.md

     source venv/bin/activate

     # Install the required Python packages
-    pip install -r requirements.txt
+    pip install -r backend/requirements.txt

 3. Configure Environment Variables
     In the root brainstorming_app directory, create a file named .env.
 Add your Google Gemini API key to this file.
-The Ollama/RunPod URL is optional and can be configured later in the app's UI. code

     Dotenv
     # .env
     GOOGLE_API_KEY="AIza..."
 4. Run the Application
     You need to run two servers in two separate terminals from the root brainstorming_app directory.
     Terminal 1: Start the Backend (API Server)
-    Make sure your virtual environment is active. code
+    (Make sure your virtual environment is active)

     Bash
     # From the root project directory
     python run.py
     This will start the FastAPI server on http://127.0.0.1:8000.
-    Terminal 2: Start the Frontend (Web Server) code
+    Terminal 2: Start the Frontend (Web Server)

     Bash
     # From the root project directory
     python -m http.server 5500 --directory frontend
     This will start a simple web server for the user interface.
 5. Access the Application
     Open your web browser and navigate to: http://127.0.0.1:5500